Client-Engineering-Indonesia/workshop-ibm-datastage-cognos/Lab 2 - DataStage nextGen/README.md

 ---

-# 👉 4.
+# Step 4.
 Add a Transformer stage to calculate total debt

 1. In the **Stages** section, drag the **Transformer** stage onto the link line between the `Join_on_email` and `Sequential_file_1` nodes.
 2. Double-click the **Transformer** node to edit its settings.